A repetitive loss is when a home, business, or structure is in an area that has experienced flooding at least two times in any 10-year period.

 - Remove furniture and valuables from lower enclosures

 For more information on ways to protect property, visit FEMA's Homeowner’s Guide to Retrofitting.

 Check With Floodplain Official Before Planning A Project

 All development in special flood hazard areas requires a permit.
 Be sure to check with your local Floodplain Official before planning any building projects.

 - Know how to shut off the electricity and gas to your house prior to a flood.

 - Make a list of emergency numbers and identify a safe place to go in the event of a flood.

 - Make a household inventory list (videos, pictures), especially of the most flood-prone level of your house.

-- Visit www.monroecountyem.com/evacuation to determine your evacuation zone.
+- Visit www.monroecountyem.com/evacuation Opens a New Window. to determine your evacuation zone.

-- Go to www.redcross.org.
-Create and practice an emergency plan so your family will know what to do in a crisis
+- Go to www.redcross.org Opens a New Window. sa to create an emergency plan.
+Practice the plan so your family will know what to do in a crisis.

 - Homeowner’s insurance policies do not cover damage from floods.
 However, thanks to your community’s participation in the National Flood Insurance Program you may purchase a separate flood insurance policy backed by the Federal government.
 These policies are available to everyone, including coverage for properties that have been flooded in the past.